BerensRWU/Complex_YOLO/README.md

 # ComplexYOLO
-This repository contains a PyTorch implementation of [ComplexYOLO](https://arxiv.org/pdf/1803.06199.pdf).
+This repository contains a PyTorch implementation of [ComplexYOLO](https://arxiv.org/pdf/1803.06199.pdf) using YOLO version 3.
 It is build to be applied on the data from the Astyx Dataset.

 ## Installation
 ### Requirements